deverseli800/comps-visualizer/README.md

 * **Neighborhood Identification**: The application determines and highlights the neighborhood containing the address
 * **Property Visualization**: All properties within the identified neighborhood are displayed on an interactive map
 * **Property Details**: Click on any property to view its details in a popup
+* **Adjacent Neighborhoods**: View properties in adjacent neighborhoods as well as the main one
+* **AI-Powered Record Enrichment**: Use OpenAI's web search to find additional information about properties

 ## Tech Stack